Chen Yixin

-Chen Yixin (陈一新; born 1 September 1959) is a Chinese politician who is the current Minister of State Security and the secretary-general of the Central Political and Legal Affairs Commission of the Chinese Communist Party.
+Chen Yixin (陈一新; born 1 September 1959) is a Chinese politician who is the current Minister of State Security.

+Born in Taishun County, Zhejiang, Chen gained political prominence working in his home province.
+In 2015, he was appointed as the deputy director of the Office of the Central Leading Group for Comprehensively Deepening Reforms, working there until 2016.
+In 2017, he became the Communist Party Secretary of Wuhan, working in that capacity until 2018.

+In 2018, he was appointed as the Secretary-General of the Central Political and Legal Affairs Commission.
+As Secretary-General, Chen oversaw the Special Campaign to Crack Down on Organized Crime and Eliminate Evil from 2018 to 2020, and the campaign to educate and rectify the political and legal teams from 2020 to 2022.
+He was appointed as the Minister of State Security in 2022.

 Early life and education

 Chen was born in Taishun County, Zhejiang.
 He graduated with a degree in physics from Lishui Teacher's College (now Lishui University), where he served as a leader in the school's Communist Youth League.

 Political career

 He has served as deputy Secretary-General of Zhejiang Party Committee.
 In 2012 he became party secretary of Jinhua.
 On 3 January 2013, he became Communist Party Secretary of Wenzhou, a post which he served until 1 December 2015.
 Between December 2014 and December 2015, Chen was also a member of the Zhejiang Communist Party Standing Committee.

 Chen later became the deputy director of the Office of the Central Leading Group for Comprehensively Deepening Reforms in 2015 until 2016.
 On 26 June 2017, Chen was appointed as the Communist Party Secretary of Wuhan, a position he held until 20 March 2018, as well as deputy party secretary of Hubei.

-In March 2018, Chen Yixin succeeded Wang Yongqing as the Secretary-General of the Central Political and Legal Affairs Commission.

-In 2020, Chen was announced to be leading efforts related to the 2019-20 coronavirus epidemic.